Natural and extremely remote Environment

 Will weather affect my trip?

-Through careful planning and years of experience, we are able to estimate that the chances of a flight to Falkland Islands suffering a delay are extremely slim.
-However, on trips to such a remote part of the world where the climate is constantly changing, there is no real way of predicting the weather, the Falklands at times is renowned for experiencing four seasons in one day.
+Trips to such a remote part of the world where the climate is constantly changing, there is no real way of predicting the weather, the Falklands at times is renowned for experiencing four seasons in one day.
+However if weather conditions delay flights, we will reorganise your itinarary with transfers, accommodation providers and tour guides to make allowences for these changes and allow you to continue with your holiday.

-There are currently two international flights to the Falkland Islands.
-One flight a week Via South America with Lan Airline and two direct flights from the UK via the RAF Airbridge.
+There are currently three international flights routes to the Falkland Islands.
+Two flight a week Via South America, one via Chile and one via Brazil with LATAM Airlines and two direct flights from the UK via the RAF Airbridge.

 Please bear in mind from a planning perspective to be cautious and conservative with allowing an element for flight delays.
 We therefore strongly suggest when travelling to allow at least two days either side of your trip for contingency.